 A UC degree opens our students to a lifetime of opportunity.
 And with one of the best financial aid programs anywhere, we make sure those opportunities are open to everyone.

-54% CA undergrads pay no tuition and graduate with no student loan debt
+54% of CA undergrads pay no tuition

 “Because of these opportunities, I was able to attend, and afford to attend.
 I’m going to graduate debt-free, which is something that I would’ve never imagined.”